balduncle/balduncle.github.io/course/course-about.md

 {: .box-note}
 **Note:** **Before you scroll further, ask yourself this - Do you want to get rich quick?
 Scroll down only if your answer is no.**

+*And, this page is best viewed on a desktop although mobile rendering is pretty slick.*

 ## 1 | Who Am I?

 ### Who am I literally?